shsooratgar/shsooratgar/README.md

 ### Hi there 👋
-- 🔭 Finishing up my bachelor's at AUT (Amirkabir Univeristy of Technology)
+- 🔭 masters degree in informatik
 - 🌱 I’m currently learning  Computer Vision ,Data Mining ,Machine Learning and Robotics
 - 👯 I’m looking to collaborate on more machine learning and AI related projects
 - ⚡ Fun fact: not that kind of person